tran-barry/Foosball-Tracker/README.txt

 At the application start, it will first initialize.
 At first, it will look for the .dat files, and create new ones if they can't be found.
-After, it will create the ArrayList for players and matches, loading the data from the files if there is data there.
+After, it will create the List for players and matches, loading the data from the files if there is data there.
 From there, it will go into the main menu.

 At the main menu, there will be four options: